Playlist

 fields as well as anImage

-In order to make handling large playlists less painful, ProTV comes with an option to export and import playlists into a tokenized file format.
+In order to make handling large playlists less painful, ProTV comes with a options to export and import playlists into a tokenized file format.

 is enabled, the playlist switches to the import mode.
 All entry manipulation actions are disabled to signify the data is sourced from an asset file, and the global buttons are replaced with aTextAsset